emilzeta/DataVis_Final_Project/classmates_projects.md

 April 18 Nick:

 He is working in creating interactive maps in different cities where you can zoom in on different properties and filter by size.

+April 20 Kaden:

+Kaden is doing similar work as I am, meaning that he is exploring some NHL data and is creating tables and visualizations.